Where did you work abroad?

 Erika had a high-impact international experience by participating in a work-study program that challenged her to build German language skills in a professional environment in a short period of time.
 Erika's professionalism and interest in cross-cultural learning, planning and management make her a good candidate for pursuing a master's abroad, and perhaps even an international MBA.
 We recommend that she starts researching potential programs, as well as international internship possibilities after graduation.
 The earlier you start to build a international resume and network with international professionals in your field, the more likely you are to find the perfect opportunity abroad after graduation.

-- Check out Sample Resumes From MyWorldAbroad in the International Resumes sections for examples of how to construct a winning resume.
+- Check out Sample Resumes Written by MyWorldAbroad in the International Resumes sections for examples of how to construct a winning resume.

 - Also consider starting to search for International Internship Opportunities and the rest of the Resource Lists in the Intern Abroad section.